Programs Offered

 Equivalent - Duplicate Degree Credit Not Granted: ECEN 5523 and CSCI 4555 and CSCI 5525

 Requisites: Requires prerequisite courses of (ECEN 2703 or APPM 3170 or CSCI 2824 or MATH 2001) and (ECEN 2360 or ECEN 3350 or CSCI 2400) (all minimum grade C-).
-Restricted to College of Engineering students only.
+Restricted to College of Engineering students or Computer Engineering minors.

 Additional Information: Departmental Category: Computer and Digital Systems